Hand signals for traffic control by police and drivers

 Drivers' hand signals to policemen on point duty

-As all traffic had to stop and wait to be directed by a policeman on point duty, the motorists used specific hand signals to tell him where they wanted to go.
+As all traffic had to stop and wait to be directed by a policeman on point duty, motorists had to use specific hand signals to tell him where they wanted to go.

 - If the motorist wanted to go straight on, he placed his right hand against the windscreen (yes, it was invariably a man driving).